py-lama/weblama/PYLOGS_INTEGRATION.md

-# PyLogs Integration in WebLama
+# LogLama Integration in WebLama

-This document explains how PyLogs has been integrated into the WebLama component of the PyLama ecosystem.
+This document explains how LogLama has been integrated into the WebLama component of the PyLama ecosystem.

 ## Overview

-WebLama now includes a comprehensive logging system that leverages PyLogs for advanced logging capabilities.
+WebLama now includes a comprehensive logging system that leverages LogLama for advanced logging capabilities.
 The integration consists of:

 1. A Python bridge that provides a logging API for the JavaScript frontend
 2. JavaScript utilities for logging from the frontend